ferama/pg/README.md

 * very easy to use
 * support for multiple database connections
-* handy subcommands for database structure explore
+* handy subcommands for database structure exploration
 * commands autocomplete ( we all love `tab -> tab` right? :) )
 * embedded sql editor for more advanced exploration
 * query history navigation